F-Riv/Image-Stitching/README.md

 ### Structure:

+Image_stiching.ipynb is a jupyter notebook with the main steps for image stitching
 modules:
 - Distances.py contains functions related to calculating the difference between keypoints according to their descriptor
 - Graphs.py contains functions for plotting graphs